eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

    **Line 25** creates an eCAL Publisher for the topic "hello_world_python_protobuf_topic".
    The second parameter is the type from our converted "hello_world.proto" message description.
-   Providing the correct datatype here is crucial for eCAL automatically de-serializing the data and providing it to the callback as the correct type.
+   Providing the correct datatype here is crucial for eCAL to automatically de-serialize the data and to provide it to the callback as the correct type.

    **Line 29** sets our callback as callback method for the eCAL Subscriber.